Planet Forward

-Planet Forward, a project of The George Washington University's School of Media and Public Affairs, is an online public forum where experts, engaged citizens and students weigh in on energy, climate and sustainability.
+Planet Forward, a project of The George Washington University's School of Media and Public Affairs, is an online public forum where experts, citizens and students weigh in on energy, climate, and sustainability.
 The most inventive and creative ideas are featured online.

 Background

 About

 Planet Forward is inspired by the combined power of user-generated media and the tools of journalism to discover innovations that can change the world.
-This initiative challenges the conventional top-down format of traditional media and rewards contributors who are working to solve these problems by exposing them to the public and igniting both a conversation and a competition to help find the best ideas to move the Planet Forward.
+This initiative challenges the conventional top-down format of traditional media and rewards contributors who are working to solve these problems by exposing them to the public to ignite a competition to find the best ideas to move the planet forward.

 Planet Forward has created a dynamic public square, curating the best ideas and innovations from scientists, business leaders, advocates, students and government leaders.
 Planet Forward engages with students and faculty from the university as well as others across the country and the world.
 Planet Forward collaborates with a diverse group of organizations in order to find the best ideas and bring them to the world.